Field of Mars Environmental Education Centre logo

 What adaptations do scribbly gums have?

-Scribbly gums are a type of 'sclerophyll' plant, meaning they are well adapted for growth in dry conditions and poor soils.
+Scribbly gums are a type of 'sclerophyll' plant meaning they are well adapted for growth in dry conditions and poor soils.
 Scribbly gums have hard leaves which do not require a lot of water to grow.
 Their leaves are covered in a thick waxy layer which reduces the amount of water that is lost through the surface of their leaves.
 Mature leaves hang vertically, limiting their exposure to direct sunlight and reducing the amount of water lost due to heat.

-As part of the Australian landscape, scribbly gums are also well adapted to fire.
-Their thick bark and woody capsules to protect themselves and their seeds from becoming heat damaged.
-After fire, leaves resprout from special ‘back up’ buds (called 'epicormic buds') found beneath the bark of the trunk.
+After fire, leaves resprout from special ‘back up’ buds called 'epicormic buds' found beneath the bark of the trunk.
 As well as this, the scribbly gum drops its seeds to the ground after fire events so that they can germinate in ash-rich soil that is clear from other plants which would otherwise compete for sunlight and water.

 What threats do scribbly gums face?